sujal325/python_problems/README.md

 # python_problems
-therse are some problems which are made by me while learning python.
+These are some problems which are made by me while learning python.